Almanzo Wilder

-Almanzo James Wilder (February 13, 1859 (Note: Sources differ on Wilder's birth year; see "Early life" section.) – October 23, 1949) was an American farmer as well as the husband of Laura Ingalls Wilder and the father of Rose Wilder Lane, both noted authors.
+Almanzo James Wilder (February 13, 1859 (Note: Sources differ on Wilder's birth year; see "Early life" section.) – October 23, 1949) was an American farmer who was the husband of Laura Ingalls Wilder and the father of Rose Wilder Lane, both noted authors.
+A dramatized version of his childhood was portrayed in his wife's novel Farmer Boy.

 Biography

 Early life

 Wilder was born on his family's homestead in rural Burke, New York, a few miles from the town of Malone.
-Most sources give Wilder's birth date as February 13, 1857.
-However, federal and New York state census records support a birth year of 1859; Wilder may have given his birth year as 1857 when claiming land in the Dakota Territory in 1879 under the Homestead Act, which required claimants to be at least 21 years of age.
+While Wilder gave his birth date as February 13, 1857, federal and New York state census records consistently support a birth year of 1859.
+In 1879, Wilder likely stated his age as two years older when claiming land in the Dakota Territory under the Homestead Act, which required claimants to be at least 21 years of age.
+His unusual given name stemmed from family lore, which held that a Wilder's life was saved by an Arab named Almanzor during the Crusades, resulting in a line of sons named for him.

 Wilder was the fifth of six children born to farmers James Mason (1813–1899) and Angelina Albina (née Day) Wilder (1821–1905).
 His siblings included Laura Ann (1844–1899), Royal Gould (1847–1925), Eliza Jane (1850–1930), Alice Maria (1853–1892), and Perley Day Wilder (1869–1934).
 As part of her Little House series of semi-autobiographical novels, Laura Ingalls Wilder wrote a book titled Farmer Boy about Wilder's childhood in upstate New York; he would subsequently become a recurring character in the later Little House books in which his wife wrote about their courtship and subsequent marriage, in The Long Winter, Little Town on the Prairie, These Happy Golden Years, and The First Four Years, respectively.
 He also appears briefly in chapter 28 ('Moving Day') of By the Shores of Silver Lake.
 Almanzo is characterized as a quietly courageous, hardworking man who loves horses and farming, and is also described as an accomplished carpenter and woodworker.

 Farmer Boy recounts events of Wilder's childhood, starting when he was weeks shy of his ninth birthday in 1868.
 Among other things, he begins attending school when not needed at home for farm work, learns to train and drive a team of oxen, attends a county fair, and enjoys a mid-19th century Fourth of July celebration in the town of Malone.
 Almanzo also learns to deal with being bossed around by his older siblings, particularly his strong-willed sister Eliza Jane, who would later become a schoolteacher of his future wife.

 Farmer Boy was the second book published in the Little House series.
 Hitting bookstore shelves in 1933, it was followed by Little House on the Prairie in 1935.
 The original order of publication was changed by publisher Harper with the subsequent release of the illustrated 1953 and 1971 editions.